-Ms. Roth is a founding member of the Academy of Court-Appointed Masters (ACAM) and a primary author of the original 2006 version of the ACAM bench book, Appointing Special Masters and Other Judicial Adjuncts: A Handbook for Judges.
+Ms. Roth is a founding member of the Academy of Court-Appointed Masters (ACAM), and serves on its board of directors.
+She is a primary author of the original 2006 version of the ACAM bench book, Appointing Special Masters and Other Judicial Adjuncts: A Handbook for Judges.

 Other legal work

 Before working as the Pigford monitor, Ms. Roth worked as a civil legal aid lawyer.
 From 1986 to 2003, she was first a staff attorney and then executive director of Farmers’ Legal Action Group, Inc. (FLAG), a national nonprofit law firm that provides legal services to low-income family farmers.
 From 1984 to1986, Ms. Roth worked on Chicago’s south side at the Legal Assistance Foundation of Chicago, representing low-income clients in a range of matters including disputes about federal benefits (Social Security, food stamps, Medicaid) and disputes about housing issues (evictions, entitlement to public and subsidized housing, safety conditions in public housing).)